scothew/s3management/lab1/README.md

 The following is an example CSV inventory list opened in a spreadsheet application.
 The heading row is shown only to help clarify the example; it is not included in the actual list.
  ![Inventory CSV](../images/2-inventory-list.png)

-### Enabling Inventory
+### Enabling Inventory Lab
-When you configure an inventory list for a source bucket, you specify the destination bucket where you want the list to be stored, and whether you want to generate the list daily or weekly.
+When you configure an inventory list for a source bucket, you specify the destination bucket where you want the list to be stored and whether you want to generate the list daily or weekly.
 You can also configure what object metadata to include and whether to list all object versions or only current versions.

 1. Go to the **S3 console**, **select your S3 bucket** (e.g. **stg209-student-#**)